In this article you will find the following:

 So what should you do?
 Is there a way to manually run defrag on a Mac?
 Is it necessary to do so and is it safe?
 Find all the answers in our article.

-Before we start
+Before we start:

 Should you defrag a Mac?

-|Do you have an older Mac with an HDD storage?||Do you have a modern Mac with an SSD storage?|
+|Do you have an older Mac with a traditional hard drive?

 |Not really, but you can.
 It won’t harm your Mac.

 How to find out whether you have an HDD or an SSD

 An HDD (hard disk drive) is an older type of storage device equipped with a rotating disk and magnetic heads, which read and write data to the disk.
-Among the recent Mac models, only certain iMacs come with HDDs.

 It’s easy to check what type of drive your Mac has: